-11. Interfund Transfers
+9. Interfund Transfers

 Interfund transfers are between the Organization's General and Special Revenue Funds and represent the local match, where required, for Federal and State grants received or excess revenue or expenditures from performance-based grants.
-All grants are cost reimbursable grants except for the Transportation Disadvantaged grant, which is performance-based and is reimbursed as tasks are completed.
+All grants are cost reimbursable grants except for the Transportation Disadvantaged grant and the US Department of Energy grant, which are performance-based and are reimbursed as tasks are completed.
 Eligible project costs are 100% advanced by the General Fund.

-12. Management 's Review
+10. Management's Review

-Management has evaluated subsequent events through March 9, 2017, the date which the financial statements were available to be issued.
+Management has evaluated subsequent events through December 9, 2021, the date that the financial statements were available to be issued.